Which is the best

 has improved sights and fire control system.

-was accepted to service with the Soviet Army back in 1987.
+was adopted by the Soviet Army back in 1987.
 This IFV

 was exported to some countries.
 Currently it is in service with

-Russia, Azerbaijan, Cyprus, Greece, Kuwait, South Korea, Ukraine,
+Russia, Azerbaijan, Cyprus, Greece, Indonesia, Kuwait, South Korea, Ukraine,

 United Arab Emirates and Venezuela.